 - Data Size: As more transactions are added, the data size grows, which can slow things down.

-Consensus mechanisms are like the rules of the game for blockchains.
+I like to think of consensus mechanisms as the rules of the game for blockchains.
 They help everyone agree on what transactions are valid.
 Here are a few common ones:

 - Proof of Work: This is where miners solve complex puzzles to add transactions.
 It’s secure but can be slow.